schalkneethling/150days-of-html/content/book/day025/_index.md

 </table>
 ```

-[See the live example on Codepen.io](https://codepen.io/schalkneethling/pen/xxgoQQE) (without the sorting implemented)

 In the above table, the `data` element is used to represent the total number of cookies sold by each child.
 This makes implementing a sorting function for the "Cookies sold" column much simpler than having to parse the numbers from the text content, calculate the sum, and then apply a sort.

 Another use case is to combine the `data` element with [microdata](https://html.spec.whatwg.org/#microdata).